kingzamzon/docs/docs/LitActionsAndPKPs/workingWithLitActions.md

 ## Using EIP191 eth_personal_sign to sign a message (instead of a transaction or raw signature)

-You can use `LitActions.ethPersonalSignMessageEcdsa({ message, keyId , sigName });` to sign a message.
+You can use `LitActions.ethPersonalSignMessageEcdsa({ message, publicKey , sigName });` to sign a message.
 It will prepend "\\x19Ethereum Signed Message:\\n" to the message and then hash and sign it according to https://eips.ethereum.org/EIPS/eip-191

 ```js
 import LitJsSdk from "lit-js-sdk/build/index.node.js";